Skip to content

 • Does the rule counter increase?

-• Is there a log entry in Log Viewer?
+• Is there a log in the Log Viewer?

 • Is the traffic allowed or blocked?